Jan 29 2020

 Before marketing your business on Facebook, check out this overview of the Singapore audience:

-If you’re going to market your brand on Facebook, you can target young adults, both men and women, and capitalise content marketing strategies such as posting web content.
+If you’re going to market your brand on Facebook, you can target young adults, both men, and women, and capitalise on content marketing strategies such as posting web content.
 It also helps to keep in touch with your audience by sharing blogs and visuals daily.

 However, keep in mind that Facebook may be losing a little lustre as some millennials worldwide are ditching the app in favour of other networking sites, such as Instagram.
 You could still consider Facebook as a primary platform if your target audience is older consumers—like middle-aged parents and seniors, for instance.

-As previously said, younger audiences are flocking towards Instagram away from Facebook for various reasons, mostly to avoid scrutiny from older relatives and family members.
+As mentioned earlier, younger audiences are flocking towards Instagram away from Facebook for various reasons, such as the change in algorithm that resulted from the influx of older users.
 More importantly, Instagram offers a better mobile experience, which is why most millennials enjoy sharing pictures and videos of their daily lives.

 You could take advantage of the opportunity to create an Instagram page for posting videos and images.
 But first, let’s take a look at the demographics.

 Compared to Facebook, Instagram has more women than men.
 If your target audience consists of women, then perhaps it’s an excellent idea to utilise Instagram for reaching out to a younger audience as well?
 After all, most Instagram users in Singapore range from ages 25 to 34.

 What do most Instagram users do anyway?
 Besides sharing their daily lives via images and videos, Instagram users usually view other pages, including online businesses that have leveraged on this platform for reach and engagement.
 For that reason, you can use the networking site for building your brand.
 Create an Instagram page to establish a reputation and post quality images to keep your customers updated at all times.